mastats/cli_user_data_processing/README.md

 * **database.py:** contains a class that encapsulates all the code interacting with the database.
 Enables modularity and reusability making maintenance easier.
 * **utils.py:** contains all utility functions that support the app (e.g. fetch user data from the API).

+### Next features
+1. Adding a timezone table
+A timezone table can be added since the data is available in the API.
+This data could be added as a new table connected to locations, considering that multiple locations could share the same timezone.

+2. Use of templates
+To improve maintenance and readability templates could be used, e.g. Jinja could be incorporated (highly flexible templates).
+At the current level of complexity python is enough to generate simple templates, lists or dynamic SQL code.